awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

    user_allow_other
    ```

 1. The AWS SCT data extraction agent for Cassandra is available as part of the AWS SCT distribution \(for more information, see [Installing, verifying, and updating AWS SCT](CHAP_Installing.md)\)\.
 You can find the agent in the \.zip file that contains the AWS SCT installer file, in the `agents` directory\.
-The following builds of the agent are available:
+The following builds of the agent are available\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/agents.cassandra.html)

    Choose the file that's appropriate for your Amazon EC2 instance\.
-Use the `scp` utility to upload that file to your Amazon EC2 instance\.
+Use the scp utility to upload that file to your Amazon EC2 instance\.

 1. Install the AWS SCT data extraction agent for Cassandra\. \(Replace `n.n.n` with the build number\.\)
    + For Ubuntu: